 E-Waste and the cloud: a new perspective on sustainability

-In the digital age, the world is grappling with an escalating issue: electronic waste, or e-waste.
+The world is grappling with an escalating issue: electronic waste, or e-waste.
 As technology advances at a breakneck pace, we discard more and more of our older devices, leading to a mounting pile of e-waste.
-According to the Global E-Waste Monitor, an estimated 53.6 million metric tons of e-waste was generated worldwide in 2019, a number that is expected to increase to 74.7 million metric tons by 2030.
+According to the Global E-Waste Monitor, an estimated 53.6 million metric tons of e-waste was generated worldwide in 2019 and is expected to increase to 74.7 million metric tons by 2030.

 That’s a lot of discarded devices.

-E-waste refers to discarded electronic devices and components, including computers, smartphones, and televisions.
+E-waste, or electronic waste, encompasses a wide range of discarded electronic devices and components considered e-waste, including but not limited to computers, smartphones, televisions, and even items destined for refurbishment, reuse, resale, salvage recycling, or disposal.
 These devices, when improperly disposed of, can have detrimental effects on the environment and human health because of the toxic substances they contain, such as lead, mercury, and cadmium.

-Improper recycling and disposal practices can also lead to the release of these toxic substances.
-For instance, informal recycling practices in developing countries often involve burning e-waste to recover valuable metals, leading to the release of toxic fumes that harm the environment and human health.
+Improper recycling and disposal practices can also lead to releasing these toxic substances.
+For instance, informal recycling practices in developing countries often involve burning e-waste to recover valuable metals, releasing toxic fumes that harm the environment and human health.

 It's like the plot of a dystopian sci-fi movie, but unfortunately, it's our reality.